adrian-dip/detoxify/README.md

 #### Requirements

 The models can be incorporated into any Python pipeline.
-You only need to follow the steps provided in the Flask example in the cloud folder.
+You only need to follow the steps provided in the Flask example, `flask_server.py`.
 They are:

 1) Tokenizing and stemming the sentence
 2) Preloading the pretrained vectorizer and vectorizing the data